shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Blasted cards!”
 Gale pushed the deck away.
 “This one will not be doing that again!”

 “Shit man, that was probably the hardest I’ve laughed in years!
 Here, for your troubles.”
-Grar reached into his bag with his single free hand and pulled out four gold pieces, handing it Gale.
+Gra reached into his bag with his single free hand and pulled out four gold pieces, handing it Gale.

 “This one did not enjoy this, but is glad you enjoyed it.”

-Grar gave him a hearty slap on the back.
+Gra gave him a hearty slap on the back.

 “I’m barbarian who grew up in this wilderness.
 Trust me when I say, I know.”

 Astalir’s antler sparked.
 His pupils grew to fill his eye, his ears flopped to the side of his head, and his tail wagged enthusiastically.
 “Bark!
 Bark!”

 “You too, AStalir?”
-Grar turned to Sui.
+Gra turned to Sui.
 “They both got the same card?”

 “Ha!
 That one’s a dog minded!”
 Gale pointed and laughed.

 “No…” Sui examined the deck.
 “There’s only one card of each type.”

-The stick floated up to Grar’s free hand.
+The stick floated up to Gra’s free hand.
 “Bark!
 Bark!”
 Astalir’s tail wagged and his tongue hung out.

-Grar stared intently into Astalir’s eyes, and eventually saw through the illusion.
+Gra stared intently into Astalir’s eyes, and eventually saw through the illusion.
 “Nice try, Astalir.”

 Astalir hung his head, and he returned to normal.

 “You really are a clever deer, though.”

 After an hour or so, Gale fell asleep.
-While Grar and Sui talked, Astalir pulled out the book he found in the kobold’s room.
+While Gra and Sui talked, Astalir pulled out the book he found in the kobold’s room.
 It was a diary written in Aarakocra, a language the kobolds most definitely couldn’t read.
 It told the daily struggles of an Aarakocra living in the mountains.
 Astalir read through it, completely engrossed.

-Grar laid down next to the campfire, and Sui did too.
-Grar held onto Astalir, not letting him get away.
+Gra laid down next to the campfire, and Sui did too.
+Gra held onto Astalir, not letting him get away.

 “So what’s your plan for this cave?”